toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

  history of updates.
 The log in our  case is a history of complete state snapshots

- * The  view, or term, is  the documentOwner field, which  is present in every version of the state.
+ * The  view, or term, is  the documentOwner field, plus the documentEpoch, which are present in every version of the state.

  *  The commit  number  is the  documentVersion  field, which  increases monotonically,  at   the  selected  owner  node,   on  each  successful replication with majority of peers.

 #### Differences

- * Need for  two service up-calls.
-A  DCP service is not a  simple key / value  store  or document  store.
-It  has  an "agent"  representing  a document  and  the  handler  code can  perform  complex  operations  in response to  an update.
-This processing should  proceed only  once the replicas have  accepted the  proposal.
-This means  a second  service up call  must be  performed, different  that the  original which  produced the  new  state.
-We  call  this  the handleRequestCompletion  call,  vs handleRequest.
-There is  still  possibility of  duplicate work  (owner failing before commit is learned by peers) but its minimized

  * Owner selection (or leader election)  is done using a consistent hash of  the  service  URI  path,  over  the  node  membership.
 Since  node